nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Indexer
-An application or library that keeps track of live Cells that match criteria specified by the developer or user.
+An application or library to trace live cells that comply with criteria specified by the developer or user.

 #### See Also
 - [Cells](#cells)